bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

 We'll install packages for linting staged files as part of a pre-commit git hook.
 This will prevent files from making it into the repository unless they are properly linted as we have configured.

-> The `lint-staged` docs recommend using `npx mrm lint-staged` to install it but when I tried this I got an error that said `Cannot add lint-staged: only eslint, stylelint, prettier or custom rules are supported.` so I did the manual method.
-If you know the issue here then let me know via [email](mailto:readwriteexercise@gmail.com) or [Twitter](https://twitter.com/readwriteexrcis).
+_**Note: The `lint-staged` docs recommend using `npx mrm lint-staged` to install it but when I tried this I got an error that said `Cannot add lint-staged: only eslint, stylelint, prettier or custom rules are supported.` so I did the manual method.
+If you know the issue here then let me know via [email](mailto:readwriteexercise@gmail.com) or [Twitter](https://twitter.com/readwriteexrcis)._

 #### npm
 ```